Handout #1: Course Information

 books are recommended as optional reading:

-Richard Sutton and Andrew Barto, Reinforcement Learning: An introduction.
+- Richard Sutton and Andrew Barto, Reinforcement Learning: An introduction.
+MIT Press, 1998

 - Home page: http://cs229.stanford.edu/

-- Current quarter's class videos: Available from SCPD
+- Current quarter's class videos: Available here for SCPD students and here for non-SCPD students

 NOTE: If sending email about a homework, please